Spirit of America Management Corp NY Sells 3,700 Shares of Simon Property Group, Inc. (NYSE:SPG)

-Spirit of America Management Corp NY lessened its stake in Simon Property Group, Inc. (NYSE:SPG – Get Rating) by 10.6% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 31,300 shares of the real estate investment trust’s stock after selling 3,700 shares during the quarter.
+Spirit of America Management Corp NY reduced its stake in Simon Property Group, Inc. (NYSE:SPG – Get Rating) by 10.6% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 31,300 shares of the real estate investment trust’s stock after selling 3,700 shares during the period.
 Spirit of America Management Corp NY’s holdings in Simon Property Group were worth $2,809,000 at the end of the most recent reporting period.

-A number of other large investors also recently modified their holdings of SPG.
-Vanguard Group Inc. increased its position in shares of Simon Property Group by 3.9% during the first quarter.
-Vanguard Group Inc. now owns 49,391,784 shares of the real estate investment trust’s stock valued at $6,497,983,000 after acquiring an additional 1,845,801 shares during the last quarter.
-State Street Corp increased its position in shares of Simon Property Group by 10.1% during the first quarter.
-State Street Corp now owns 23,491,606 shares of the real estate investment trust’s stock valued at $3,090,556,000 after acquiring an additional 2,158,735 shares during the last quarter.
-Cohen & Steers Inc. increased its position in shares of Simon Property Group by 0.5% during the first quarter.
-Cohen & Steers Inc. now owns 22,256,444 shares of the real estate investment trust’s stock valued at $2,928,757,000 after acquiring an additional 115,937 shares during the last quarter.
-Cowa LLC purchased a new stake in shares of Simon Property Group during the first quarter valued at approximately $107,000.
-Finally, Dimensional Fund Advisors LP increased its position in shares of Simon Property Group by 0.4% during the first quarter.
-Dimensional Fund Advisors LP now owns 4,908,990 shares of the real estate investment trust’s stock valued at $645,845,000 after acquiring an additional 18,893 shares during the last quarter.
-Institutional investors own 83.89% of the company’s stock.
+A number of other large investors have also recently made changes to their positions in the stock.
+Sumitomo Mitsui DS Asset Management Company Ltd boosted its holdings in shares of Simon Property Group by 8.6% in the third quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 67,911 shares of the real estate investment trust’s stock worth $6,095,000 after acquiring an additional 5,374 shares during the period.
+Ritholtz Wealth Management boosted its holdings in shares of Simon Property Group by 15.8% in the third quarter.
+Ritholtz Wealth Management now owns 4,150 shares of the real estate investment trust’s stock worth $372,000 after acquiring an additional 565 shares during the period.
+Kaizen Financial Strategies bought a new stake in Simon Property Group during the third quarter valued at $237,000.
+Alpha Omega Wealth Management LLC boosted its stake in Simon Property Group by 1,213.5% during the third quarter.
+Alpha Omega Wealth Management LLC now owns 46,050 shares of the real estate investment trust’s stock valued at $4,133,000 after buying an additional 42,544 shares during the period.
+Finally, Koshinski Asset Management Inc. bought a new stake in Simon Property Group during the third quarter valued at $414,000.
+83.89% of the stock is owned by institutional investors.

 Simon Property Group Stock Up 1.3 %